 More in-depth guidance for growing Salvia: Planting Nectar Rich Salvia to Attract Pollinators to the Garden, Sage Advice, The Spectacular Salvia and Cold Hardy, Late Summer / Early Fall Blooming Sages.

-Plant Shipping: Buy now and we will ship your order at the ideal planting time for your region.
-Most plant orders will arrive within 3-4 days, or less, of leaving our greenhouses.
+Most plant and bulb orders arrive within 2-6 days, or less, of leaving our greenhouse in Colorado.
 This prompt delivery is provided without additional express charges.

 Grass Plugs & Seed: Most orders ship within 5-8 business days (all zones).

 Gardening Goods:All non-plant items ship within 2-3 days.

 Standard shipping costs are $4.99 and up, depending on the size of the order.